geosoft-as/sodir-io/README.md

-# sodir - Sodir (Sokkeldirektoratet) access library
+# sodir - Sokkeldirektoratet access library

-The sodir module is a library for reading information from the Sokkeldirektoratet (Sodir) (Norwegian Offshore Directorate) public fact pages.
+The sodir module is a library for reading information from the Sokkeldirektoratet (Sodir) (= Norwegian Offshore Directorate) public fact pages.

 ### Setup